abdullah-aleem/abdullah-aleem/README.md

 ## Skills and Expertise

+- **Web Development**: I have a solid understanding of the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+I enjoy building responsive and user-friendly websites, and I am experienced in working with popular frameworks like Django and Flask.
+Additionally, I have proficiency in MySQL and Firebase, further enriching my skill set in backend development.
 - **Python**: I am proficient in Python and utilize its versatile ecosystem for developing efficient and robust applications.
 I strive to write clean and readable code, adhering to best practices and industry standards.

-- **Web Development**: I have a solid understanding of web technologies such as HTML, CSS, and JavaScript.
-I enjoy building responsive and user-friendly websites, and I am experienced in working with popular frameworks like Django and Flask.

 - **Problem Solving**: I thrive on challenges and love to solve complex problems using logical and analytical thinking.
 I enjoy breaking down problems into manageable components and designing effective solutions.